hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sleep 2s
 ```

-4. Add user pi to miniDLNA Groups, fix ownershups etc, create folders for minidlna logs and db at the top of external USB3 disk DISK1
+4. **Add users to `miniDLNA` Groups, fix ownershups etc, create folders for logs and db at the top of external USB3 disk DISK1; in a Terminal**
 ```
 echo ""
 set -x